fastai/fastai/docs/distributed.md

 ## Add the distributed initialization

-Your script is going to be executed in different process that will each happen on a different GPU.
+Your script is going to be executed in a different process that will each happen on a different GPU.
 To make this work properly, add the following introduction between your imports and the rest of your code.

 ``` python
 from fastai.distributed import *